BoltonStudios/read-more-wp/README.txt

 = Features (Free) =
 * Easy *[start-read-more]* and *[end-read-more]* shortcodes.
-* Support for inline breaks (great truncating short text such as testimonial and review quotes).
+* Support for inline breaks (great for truncating short text such as testimonials and review quotes).
 * WordPress forum support.

 = Premium Features (One-Time Payment) =